brotchie/Parcoa/README.md

 ```
 ### A simple JSON parser
-Here's a simple JSON parser written using Parcoa.
-It supports escaped quotes in strings by only support integral number literals.
+Below is a simple JSON Parcoa parser.
+It currently only supports integral number literals.

 ```objc
 ParcoaParser *colon        = [[Parcoa unichar:':'] skipSurroundingSpaces];